 The doctoral degree in Paper Science and Engineering requires 42 semester hours of course work (on a letter-grade basis) beyond the bachelor's degree or its equivalent.
 Course grades must be C or higher to satisfy PhD degree requirements.
-Also, CETL classes do not meet these respective course requirements.
 You are expected to be well grounded in the fundamentals of Paper Science and Engineering and have successfully completed the minimum coursework requirements for the master's degree in Paper Science and Engineering.
 You must demonstrate a mastery of some body of knowledge outside the core discipline of Paper Science and Engineering.
 This is referred to as a minor program of study.
 The minor should consist of at least nine semester hours of cohesive courses chosen in consultation with the thesis advisor.

 The courses must be at the 6000 level or above.
 You must complete the minor program with a grade point average of 3.3 or better.